Social Alliance Party: 2000 General Election

-During the 2000 general election, the party formed a coalition with the Democratic Revolution Party known as Alliance for Mexico (Spanish: Alianza por México).
-A left-wing coalition consisting of political parties opposed to the Institutional Revolutionary Party and nominating Cuauhtémoc Cárdenas as its presidential candidate.
+During the 2000 general election, the party formed a coalition with the Democratic Revolution Party known as the Alliance for Mexico (Alianza por México): a left-wing coalition consisting of political parties opposed to the Institutional Revolutionary Party and nominating Cuauhtémoc Cárdenas as its presidential candidate.

-In total, 19% of the votes were cast for the coalition. which granted the Social Alliance Party to conserve 2 Deputy Seats and Registration in the LVIII Legislature.
+In total, 19% of the votes were cast for the coalition, which allowed the Social Alliance Party two seats in the Chamber of Deputies and registration in the LVIII Legislature.

 Decline and dissolution

-INE Fines
+INE fines

-Before their involvement in the 2003 Legislative Elections, PAS was fined 3 million 285 thousand pesos by the Federal Electoral Institute, for allegedly mismanaging financial resources and using treasury funds for "non-partisan activities."
-Beatriz Patricia Lorenzo Juarez, the party's organizational secretary.
-Made reference to the fines levied by the IFE, criticizing the effort to "treat all parties equally".
+Before its involvement in the 2003 legislative elections, PAS was fined 3,285,000 pesos by the Federal Electoral Institute, for allegedly mismanaging financial resources and using treasury funds for "non-party activities".
+Beatriz Patricia Lorenzo Juarez, the party's organizational secretary, made reference to the fines levied by the IFE, criticizing the effort to "treat all parties equally".

 Guillermo Calderón claimed that an "annual plan" was in development to help structure the party and achieving a presence throughout the country to compete in the legislative elections.
 He asserted that the projection of PAS for 2003 must be applied in order not to lose its registration with the IFE and allow them to participate in the next electoral local elections.

 Dissolution

-PAS never managed to achieve the votes needed to keep registration during the 2003 Legislative elections (2.00%), only managing to receive around 0.7% votes to be considered a political party, thus dissolving PAS on the 29th of August 2003.
+PAS never managed to achieve the votes needed to keep registration during the 2003 legislative elections (2.00%), only managing to receive around 0.7% votes to be considered a political party, thus dissolving PAS on 29 August 2003.

 Ideology

-The PAS defined itself centrist and forbade to fit into the traditional spectrum of right or left; however, it was considered right-wing as it’s precursor and just about most its members appeared from the dissolved Mexican Democratic Party.
+The PAS defined itself centrist and forbade to fit into the traditional spectrum of right or left; however, it was considered right-wing as its precursor and just about most its members appeared from the dissolved Mexican Democratic Party.